a1d4r/devops/CI.md

 ## Jenkins
 - Use declarative pipeline
+- Three stages: install dependencies, lint&test, build&push
 - Use env vars instead of hardcoding
-- Use docker agent
+- Use dockerfile agent which builds an image with python and docker inside. (it will be build only once)
-- Cleanup workspace
+- Cleanup workspace after all stages.
-- Three stages: install dependencies, lint&test, build&push
 - Linting and testing runs in parallel
 - Cache python dependencies